-Current income tax expense charged to profit or loss is the tax payable on taxable income measured at the amounts expected to be paid to the relevant taxation authority.
+Current income tax expense charged to profit or loss is the tax payable on taxable income.
+Current liabilities (assets) are measured at the amounts expected to be paid to (recovered from) the relevant taxation authority.

 Deferred income tax expense reflects movements in deferred tax asset and deferred tax liability balances during the year as well as unused tax losses.